 Summarising, it can be stated that digital shadow economy in its general sense refers to illegal, unreported or unrecorded activities online, driven by profit, tax evasion, gain or circumvention of legal regulations.
 Considering the theoretical interpretations of digital shadow economy, cybercriminal activities should be excluded from the context of the concept of digital shadow economy as they refer to criminal offenses rather than to economy generators.
-In order to ascertain how the phenomenon of digital shadow economy is perceived by consumers and whether consumers distinguish digital shadow economy from criminal activities in e-space, the following concepts of the analysed phenomenon can be proposed for the empirical research:
+In order to ascertain how the phenomenon of digital shadow economy from criminal activities in e-space, the following concepts of the analysed phenomenon can be proposed for the empirical research: